Why start a website?

 Sustainability

-As the content is written in markdown and largely textual, it could easily be preserved and parsed.
+The contents of this website is written in markdown and largely textual – it could easily be preserved and parsed.
 I could switch up the architecture that supports this website should it become outdated or unsupported.

 With social media sites, attempts to preserve or parse content are nightmarish.
 Social media sites come and go.
-To be at the whim of those companies would seem unwise.
+To be at the whim of those companies would be unwise.

 Decoupling the internet

-Right now, the “internet” to a majority of the population is just an assortment of a few sites.
-Google, Wikipedia, Facebook, Instagram, Amazon etc, and I don’t think that this is what the internet should be.
-Everybody should have an individual presence on it.
-Most of these “big” sites also recommend content with a practically unknowable algorithm.
-By retreating to basic technologies such as saving bookmarks of blogs you follow, you could bypass algorithms to a minor but certain degree.
+Right now, the “internet” to a majority of the population is just an assortment of a few sites – Google, Wikipedia, Facebook, Instagram, Amazon … I don’t think this is what the internet should be.
+Everybody should have an individual presence on it, beyond a couple of accounts in those sites.

-I should also mention that while Wix / Squarespace / WordPress are options for starting a webpage, I believe I’ll just be stuck in the same cycle but one level higher.
+I should also mention that while Wix / Squarespace / WordPress are options for starting a webpage, I believe you’ll just be stuck in the same cycle but one level higher.
 To my knowledge, it’s basically impossible to transfer the website you made with proprietary software anywhere else.
-While GitHub pages still have their limitations, I believe it’s still not a bad starter for hosting your first website.